 How Digital Push-to-Talk Technology is Changing the Way Couriers Manage Exceptions

 In response to the e-commerce boom, delivery services have become increasingly popular.
-In addition to the traditional courier service, which includes package delivery from sellers to customers, there are several other niche delivery services that have sprung up.
+In addition to the traditional courier service, which includes package delivery from sellers to customers, several other niche delivery services have sprung up.
 There are grocery delivery services that bring groceries directly to your door, food subscription services where they deliver pre-packaged meals right to your door, and even a meal kit delivery service where they drop off shelf-ready meal kits so you can cook at home instead of going out to eat.
 With all these new niche market opportunities emerging in the industry, small businesses need a solution that can streamline their processes while meeting their budget and operational needs.
 Read on to learn how digital push-to-talk technology is changing the way couriers manage exceptions.

 How Push-to-Talk Works